 Be an interesting parent and try to get to know your teen completely.
 Get familiar with your teen’s world.

 Take interest in their choices.
 Get to know about their school friends or their close friends.

-#6 Listen to them with attention
+#6 Listen them with attention

-Attentive listening is the heart of any relationship.
+Attentive Listing is heart of any relation.
 Try to listen your teens with attention.
-Show them that you’re concerned about what they are talking.
+Show your concerned about what they are talking about.
 Get to know about their feelings during open conversations.
 Be available when your child needs you.
 Be supportive.
 Make sure to them you are always here to help.
 They can seek guidance from you in any matter.

-#7 Talk about actions and their consequences
+#7 Talk about their actions and their consequences

-#8 Set your expectations through positive statements
+#8 Set your expectations indirectly